 The caves in Ajanta are home to several remarkable paintings which include Padmapani and Boddhisatvas.
 The most engrossing among them are the Jataka Tales which illustrate the stories related to the previous incarnations of Lord Buddha.
 The paintings that adorn the walls and ceilings of the caves depict incidents from the life of Lord Buddha.

 Cave number 10 is the oldest among the lot.
-Cave number 17 has best preserved and most diverse paintings.
+Cave number 17 has the best-preserved and most diverse paintings.
 Famous images include a flying apsara and Buddha returning home from his enlightenment to his wife and son.

-Ellora also houses astonishing sculptures in different caves which includes meditating Buddha.
+Ellora also houses astonishing sculptures in different caves which include meditating Buddha.
 Cave 10 with its arches and figures reminded me of a Roman basilica.

 The most prominent among them is Cave number 16 which is dedicated to Lord Shiva and is known as Kailasa Temple.
 It is the world’s largest megalith with the gateway, sanctum, pavilion and assembly hall, all cut out of one single rock.

 Then there is Cave number 10 which is also known as Sutar ki jhopdi.

 The whole ambience tempts you to click more and more pictures.
 But inside the caves, flashes are not allowed to prevent the deterioration of the paintings by the reaction of light.
 So you have to be careful while clicking pictures.

 Attractions in and around Ajanta Ellora Caves

 Local attractions can be visited at any time of the day, as suitable for travelers.
 Sightseeing can be done which will take one or two days.
 The main attractions include rock-cut caves, Buddha Statues, Kailash Temple, Buddhist Caves, Jain Caves, Indra Sabha and some of the other caves.
 Apart from these magnificent Caves, the shopping plaza is another major tourist attraction in Ajanta.